Predict Effects of Alzheimer’s Variants Using ATAC Models#

 )

-The ref column contains the score for the motif in the reference allele-cintaining sequence and the alt column contains the score in the alternate-allele containing sequence.
+The fimo_score_ref column contains the score for the motif in the reference allele-containing sequence and the fimo_score_alt column contains the score in the alternate-allele containing sequence.
+Similarly, the fimo_p-value_ref column contains the p-value for the motif in the reference allele-containing sequence and the fimo_p-value_alt column contains the p-value in the alternate-allele containing sequence.

-Note that the AC0622:ELF_SPIB:Ets motif is lost in the alternate allele-containing sequence.
+Note that the SPI1.H13CORE.1.P.B motif is much weaker in the alternate allele-containing sequence.

 Compare the variant impact to a background distribution#